 - Faculty must submit applications for faculty development funding to the Faculty Development Committee each fall semester (due Oct.
 1).
 Only tenure-track faculty members are eligible for these funds.
 Department chairs, other college administrators, staff, and non-tenure track faculty may not apply for these funds. - Department chairs may use designated department revenue funds to support faculty conference travel under the condition that the faculty member applies to the Faculty Development Committee first.
 Any support provided by the department chair must be in keeping with stated maximum limits (see below).
 This applies to all full-time, tenure-track and non-tenure track faculty.
-Decisions made by chairs regarding conference travel awards should be informed primarily by these three considerations: (1) recommendations made to faculty members by the chair or dean in annual report responses; (2) professional development needs noted by faculty in their annual reports, based on identified annual scholarship
+Decisions made by chairs regarding conference travel awards should be informed primarily by these three considerations: (1) recommendations made to faculty members by the chair or dean in annual report responses; (2) professional development needs noted by faculty in their annual reports, based on identified annual scholarship goals and endorsed by the chair; (3) faculty scholarship that involves collaboration with students in research.
+Availability of departmental funds to support faculty travel is dependent on revenue generated within the college during the academic year; therefore, amounts available for this purpose may fluctuate annually.
+Faculty and chairs should not assume that the same amount will be available year to year.

-- goals and endorsed by the chair; (3) faculty scholarship that involves collaboration with students in research. - Faculty are encouraged to pursue other internal and external funding opportunities. - New tenure-track faculty members will receive \$1,000 for conference travel during their first year to begin acclimating into professional organizations and networking.
+- Faculty are encouraged to pursue other internal and external funding opportunities. - New tenure-track faculty members will receive \$1,000 for conference travel during their first year to begin acclimating into professional organizations and networking.
 No presentation is required, although encouraged.
-New faculty members who receive this funding support are not eligible to apply to the Faculty Development Committee for funding during their first year. - Full-time, non-tenure track faculty may receive \$250 each year for professional development travel. - The limit to COE funding for tenure-track faculty conference travel is \$1,200 each fiscal year (July 1 June 30).
-Funding to a faculty member may not exceed three conferences.
+New faculty members who receive this funding support are not eligible to apply to the Faculty Development Committee for funding during their first year. - Full-time, non-tenure track faculty may receive up to \$250 each year for professional development travel. - The limit to COE funding for tenure-track faculty conference travel is \$1,200 each fiscal year (July 1 June 30).
+Funding to a faculty member typically will not exceed two conferences.
 If conferences are local or state, then the department chair may approve three conferences, depending on availability of funds and not to exceed the overall limit per faculty member annually.
 This includes all COE funding sources (college and departmental).
-The department chair may recommend up to \$1,500 be awarded (Faculty Development Committee and departmental total) with satisfactory justification and dean approval-and only if funding is available.
-Any amount over \$1,500 can only be awarded in unusual circumstances with advance approval by the department chair and dean, and is only possible if funds are available.
+In rare circumstances, a faculty member may request additional funds (not to exceed \$300 beyond the \$1,200 limit) for conference travel.
+The request must be made in writing to the department chair, provide satisfactory justification, and receive approval by the chair and dean prior to travel.
+Such requests will only be approved is funding is available.
 Travel supported by external funding sources, such as grants, are not included in these limits. - This limitation excludes travel at the request of the chair or dean for college matters (e.g., special trainings, state meetings).
 Typically, these expenses are paid by the Dean's office. - This limitation excludes travel funded by other Winthrop and external funding sources (e.g., Faculty Research Council grants, Singleton or Bank of America Professorship funds, external grants).